-Starting in 2012, we began issuing equity-based performance stock units ("PSUs") to certain employees to reward achievement of financial performance goals set by the Board of Directors.
-Equity-based performance stock units vest over a three-year period from the date of grant.
-Prior to vesting, equity-based performance stock units do not have dividend equivalent rights, do not have voting rights and the shares underlying the restricted stock units are not considered issued and outstanding.
-The number of shares of stock ultimately issued to participants will depend upon the extent to which certain performance goals are met.
-The award measurement period is one fiscal year and based upon the level of goal achievement, the number of shares we will issue can range from 0% up to 150% of the granted units and vest over three years from the date of initial grant and upon final Board of Directors approval.

-Subsequent to December 28, 2013, we awarded 208,015 equity-based performance stock units to senior executives with vesting that is contingent on the level of achievement of certain performance goals, market return and continued service ("market-based PSUs").
-The market-based PSUs issued in 2014 are subject to a one-year performance period after which the number of market-based PSUs earned will be determined and will then be subject to certain adjustments resulting from performance of Cohu's Relative Total Shareholder Return ("TSR") to a selected peer group over a two year measurement period following the date of grant with the total adjustment ranging from 75% to 125% of the target amount based on the percentage by which our TSR exceeds or falls below the selected peer group.
+In March 2012, we began granting equity-based performance units covering shares of our common stock to certain employees.
+The number of shares of stock ultimately issued will depend upon the extent to which certain financial performance goals set by our Board of Directors are met during the one-year award measurement period.
+Based upon the level of achievement of performance goals the number of shares we ultimately issue can range from 0% up to 150% of the number of shares under each grant which vest over 3 years from the date of initial grant.
+In 2014, we began awarding equity-based performance stock units to senior executives with vesting that is contingent on the level of achievement of certain performance goals, market return and continued service ("market-based PSUs") and in 2015, the market-based PSUs granted are only subject to certain adjustments resulting from performance of Cohu's Relative Total Shareholder Return ("TSR") to a selected peer group over a two-year measurement period following the date of grant based on the percentage by which our TSR exceeds or falls below the selected peer group.
 Market-based PSUs earned will vest at the rate of 50% on the second and third anniversary of their grant.
 We estimated the fair value of market-based PSUs using a Monte Carlo simulation model on the date of grant.
-The model incorporates assumptions for the risk-free interest rate, Cohu and the selected peer group price volatility, the correlation between Cohu and the selected index, and dividend yields.
-Compensation expense is recognized ratably over the measurement period.
+Compensation expense is recognized ratably over the measurement period of each vesting tranche.
+We record a provision for equity-based performance units outstanding based on our current assessment of achievement of the performance goals.
+New shares of our common stock will be issued on the date the equity-based performance units vest.

-At June 28, 2014, we had 333,875 PSUs and market based PSUs outstanding with an aggregate intrinsic value of approximately \$3.6 million and the weighted average remaining vesting period was approximately 1.8 years.
+For the three months ended March 28, 2015, we awarded 148,370 market-based performance stock units to senior executives, and at March 28, 2015, we had 404,867 PSUs and market based PSUs outstanding with an aggregate intrinsic value of approximately \$4.5 million and the weighted average remaining vesting period was approximately 1.8 years.